 Leiden University, Delft University of Technology and the Erasmus University Rotterdam collaborate closely on a range of educational matters, including minors.
 In the month of May, special priority arrangement have been agreed for the placement of students from all three universities on each other’s minors.
 Just like a period of study abroad, following a minor elsewhere can enrich your studies, your student life and your CV.

 Leiden, Delft and Rotterdam also offer joint minors, taught by lecturers from the universities involved.
 Students from various fields of study have the opportunity to work together on a range of multidisciplinary topics.
-The joint minors offered in 2017-2018 are: ‘Responsible Innovation’, ‘Security, Safety and Justice’ and ‘Geo-resources: the licence to operate’.
+The joint minors offered in 2018-2019 are: ‘Responsible Innovation’, ‘Security, Safety and Justice’, ‘Geo-resources: the licence to operate’ and 'Frugal Innovation for Sustainable Global Development’.

 To be admitted to a minor you must have obtained your first-year (propaedeutic) diploma.
 For some minors there are additional admission requirements, which can be found in the minor information in the e-prospectus.

 Places on minors are limited, therefore admission is not guaranteed.
+In May, 33% of the minors are available for students from TU Delft or Erasmus.
 Make sure to apply on time!

-You can register for most Leiden University minors, via uSis, between 1 May and 1 August.
+You can register for most Leiden University minors, via uSis, between 1 May (open at 7 A.M.) and 1 August.
 Note that some minors have earlier deadlines, so always refer to the e-prospectus for exact registration deadlines.

 If you want to do a minor in Delft or Rotterdam you should apply before 31 May.
 Until that date there is a priority ruling for Leiden students and a greater chance of admission.
 You may also apply after 31 May but without priority and with a smaller chance of admission.